 Doing the Deed

-Now that you understand the need, you have to learn how to shave your pits.
+Now that you understand the need, you have to learn how to shave your armpits.
 Don’t worry.
 It’s much easier than you think.
-You’re going to get a Lawn Mower 2.0.
+You’re going to get a Lawn Mower 3.0.
 That’s pretty much going to take care of everything.
-It’s made for manscaping your whole body, including your junk, so a less sensitive area is no problem at all.
+It’s made for grooming your whole body, including your junk, so a less sensitive area is no problem at all.

 The technique is pretty easy.
 You’re going to straight for the throat.
 There’s no need for cutting guards or anything else.
 Simply turn on the 2.0 and get to trimming.
-The flexible blade will be able to contour to your skin without and cuts or nicks.
+The flexible blade will be able to contour to your skin.
 If you’re really bushy, then take it easy on the first pass.
 You don’t need to be skin close right away.
 Instead get rid of the masses of hair and clean things up on a second pass.